eruption-project/eruption/eruption-debug-tool/README.md

 SUBCOMMANDS:
     completions    Generate shell completions
-    help           Print this message or the help of the given subcommand(s) list           List available devices, use this first to find out the index of the device to use
+    help           Print this message or the help of the given subcommand(s) list           List available devices, use this first to find out the index of the device to use read           Read a single USB HID feature report from device read-raw       Read data from device
-    read           Read a single USB HID feature report from device report         Generate a report for the specified device run-tests      Send a device specific init sequence and try to set colors state-diff     Read out the device state and show differences to previous state (May hang the device)
+    report         Generate a report for the specified device run-tests      Send a device specific init sequence and try to set colors state-diff     Read out the device state and show differences to previous state (May hang the device)
     trace          Dump a trace of events originating from the specified device (May hang the device)
-    write          Send a single USB HID feature report to device (dangerous)
+    utils          Special utility functions, like searching for CRC polynoms and parameters write          Send a single USB HID feature report to device (dangerous) write-raw      Send data to device (dangerous)
 ```